 At the same time, Hylle Royce Exchange would also provide schools with the ability to match potential students with vacancies, thus maintaining the highest possible quality of cultural experience for students whilst simultaneously optimising their educational provision and protecting their fee income.

 3. Deeper needs and broader demand

-Through 2014 to 2016 the Hylle Royce consultancy became more established and as children got older so the requirements of Patrick’s client base of families deepened and expanded into post-school education planning.
+Through 2014 to 2016 the Hylle Royce consultancy became more established and as their children grew older, so the requirements of Patrick’s client base of families deepened and expanded into post-school education planning.

 This is especially important for university bound pupils whose future learning options would be determined by decisions that were required to be made at around age 13 during school year 9 in the UK.